Everything know about Elton John’s first Glastonbury show and last ever UK gig

 John’s set will stretch just over two hours, from 9pm until 11.05pm.
 Performing before him are Yusuf/Cat Stevens in the Sunday afternoon Legends slot, followed by Blondie, then rapper Lil Nas X.

-Glastonbury’s other headliners are Arctic Monkeys on Friday (23 June) and Guns and Roses on Saturday (24 June).
+Glastonbury’s other headliners are Arctic Monkeys on Friday (23 June) and Guns N’ Roses on Saturday (24 June).

 John has played few festivals throughout his career.
 He and his songwriting partner Bernie Taupin used to attend Isle of Wight together, but recently said: “It’s too many people for me.
 I don’t like crowds.
 I have played festivals and I’ve really enjoyed them.
 But of course, Glastonbury is the crème de la crème.”